-In addition to existing food basket around the water basins, this section argues that there is huge potential to develop at least three new food baskets in the long term (approximately 10 years) namely through the expansion and convergence of:
+In addition to existing food basket around the water basins, this section argues that there is huge potential to develop at least three new food baskets in the long term (approximately 10 years) namely through the expansion and convergence of9:

-- Senegal/Volta/Niger food basket for Senegal, Mauritania, Malta, and Niger - Limpopo River Basin food basket for southern Mozambique and Zimbabwe - The Nile/Gibe River Basin food basket for South Sudan, southern Ethiopia, northern Kenya, and north-eastern Uganda
+- Senegal/Volta/Niger food basket for Senegal, Mauritania, Malta, and Niger - Limpopo River Basin food basket for southern Mozambique and Zimbabwe - The Nile/Gibe River Basin food basket for South Sudan, southern Ethiopia, northern Kenya, and north-eastern Uganda logistics), and productivity investments are needed to achieve the full potential for a sustained agrifood transformation in Africa while taking into account additional value chains (crop and livestock) beyond the four analyzed here.

 These new food basket areas could help alleviate pressure on existing production zones and supply sheds.
-However, establishing a new food basket requires additional analysis to understand the investment and timeline needed to develop them and what policies, infrastructure, (including irrigation and logistics), and productivity investments are needed to achieve the full potential for a sustained agrifood transformation in Africa while taking into account additional value chains (crop and livestock) beyond the four analyzed here.
+However, establishing a new food basket requires additional analysis to understand the investment and timeline needed to develop them and what policies, infrastructure, (including irrigation and